Hoboken University Medical Center

 Hoboken University Medical Center is a community hospital located in Hoboken, New Jersey with 190 beds.
 It was founded in 1863 as St. Mary Hospital and operated under that name until 2007.
-The hospital is owned by Hudson Hospital Opco, known as CarePoint Health, an organization that also owns Bayonne Medical Center and Christ Hospital.
+The hospital was owned by Hudson Hospital Opco, known as CarePoint Health, an organization that also owned Bayonne Medical Center and Christ Hospital.
+Since 2025, after the bankruptcy of CarePoint, the hospital has been part of Hudson Regional Health.

 The hospital is an academic affiliate of New York Medical College and was previously an academic affiliate of New Jersey Medical School.

 History

 Hoboken University Medical Center was the second hospital to be established in the state of New Jersey.
 In 2013 it celebrated its 150th anniversary, becoming the state's oldest operating hospital.
 St. Mary Hospital was established on January 8, 1863, as a community hospital founded by the Poor Sisters of St. Francis.
 During the American Civil War the hospital treated returning wounded soldiers.
 The Sisters originally purchased five lots at Fourth and Willow Streets with money raised through donations.
 The Stevens family, through the efforts of Martha Bayard Stevens, donated additional land and endowed a St. Martha's Ward to the new hospital.